Darkchaton/Darkchaton/README.md

 ## 🚀 Current Goals

-- 💻 Currently looking for an internship that will start May 12, 2025
+- 💻 Looking for collaborations or work
-- 📚 Perfect some of my projects
+- 📚 Perfect my projects and skills

 ## 📫 Connect with Me  ✨